barumau/pandunia/esperanto/pandunia-esperanto.md

 amir - ordono
 amper - ampero
 an - mala
-an ai - malami
+an ama - malami
 an deu sim ja - ateisto
 an din ja - malkredulo
 an dosti - malamiko
 an jama - disigi
 an memo - forgesi
 an pase - malpaco
-an sabi di - fremda (nekonata)
+an sabe di - fremda (nekonata)
 an sona - sendormeco
 anda - ovo
 Andes - Andoj